confluentinc/cp-docker-images/docs/quickstart.rst

 Schema Registry
 +++++++++++++++

-Now we have all Kafka and Zookeeper up and running, we can start trying out some of the other components included in Confluent Platform.
+Now that we have Kafka and Zookeeper up and running, we can deploy some of the other components included in Confluent Platform.
 We'll start by using the Schema Registry to create a new schema and send some Avro data to a Kafka topic.
 Although you would normally do this from one of your applications, we'll use a utility provided with Schema Registry to send the data without having to write any code.

   First, let's fire up the Schema Registry container: